-On the annual Day of Silence, hundreds of thousands of students nationwide take some form of a vow of silence to call attention to the silencing effect of anti-LGBTQ bullying and harassment to organize a change for their schools and their community.
-This year the LGBTQA, Latino and Hispanic, and the differently abled communities of UIS stand together.
+On the annual Day of Silence, hundreds of thousands of students nationwide take some form of a vow of silence to call attention to the silencing effect of anti-LGBTQIA+ bullying and harassment to organize a change for their schools and their community.
+At UIS the, LGBTQIA+, Latino and Hispanic, differently abled, and other minority communities of UIS stand together.

 The Break the Silence event encourages marginalized, undocumented, and individuals with disabilities to come out of the shadows and embrace their identities.
 We ask our fellow students to join us to unite, raise awareness, and promote inquisitive intersectionality against oppression, hate, and inequality.

-Sponsors: Lesbian, Gay, Bi, Trans, Queer and Allied (LGBTQA) Resource Office; Office of Disability Services; Organization of Latin American Students (OLAS); & Student Government Association.
+Sponsors: Lesbian, Gay, Bi, Trans, Queer and Allied (LGBTQA) Resource Office; Organization of Latin American Students (OLAS), Diversity Center, Office of Disability Services, & AREA.

 More information about the national Day of Silence: Official Day of Silence Page

 * All people of all sexual orientations and gender identities are welcome to attend all programs.
 Allies are welcome!

 Break The Silence: Beyond Binaries – Identity and Sexuality

 Friday, April 21 | 3:00 p.m. | Brookens Auditorium

 Co-Sponsored by Diversity Center, LGBTQ Office, Organization of Latin American Students, and Disability Services